Atmosphere in front of the Baiturrahman mosque in Banda Aceh, after the late afternoon prayer. Sumatra, Indonesia, December 2014.

 Before this professional trip, I had already been twice in the Aceh region, but on a personal basis, as a tourist, to dive in Pulau Weh, the small island in front of the city of Banda Aceh, in July 2010 and in may 2014.
 The underwater world is splendid, the island is peaceful.

-I had only crossed Banda Aceh, to immediately take a ferry, without seeing much of the city itself or its surroundings.
-This time, I was able to visit the great mosque, discover the places of memory of the tsunami and meet a lot of people who accepted to tell me their story, ten years after the disaster, with a patience and a dignity that impressed me.
+I'd only crossed Banda Aceh, only to catch a ferry, without seeing much of the city itself or its surroundings.
+This time, I was able to visit the great mosque, discover the memorial sites of the tsunami and meet many people who agreed to tell me their stories, ten years after the disaster, with a patience and dignity that impressed me.
 (To be read via the links above).

 The Baiturrahman Grand Mosque of Banda Aceh.
 Sumatra, Indonesia.
 December 2014.